Jump ahead to

 System for value delivery:

-This section defines how project managers can create value for organizations and stakeholders; a governance system to measure the value created; a list of operations for supporting the project; the influence of external and internal environment on the project, and the interconnection of projects, portfolios, programs, and products.
+This section defines how project managers can create value for organizations and stakeholders; a governance system to measure the value created; a list of operations for supporting the project; the influence of external and internal environments on the project, and the interconnection of projects, portfolios, programs, and products.

 Project Management Principles: